Annunciation Byzantine Catholic Church

 abcc72069@gmail.com

-Note: The schedule of services can vary from week to week; check the weekly schedule or BULLETIN for details.
+Note: The schedule of services can vary from week to week.

-Sunday Liturgies: 10:00 AM DIVINE LITURGYLITURGY IS LIVE- STREAMED
+Sunday 10:00 AM DIVINE LITURGY

-Thursdays--PARISH OFFICE IS CLOSED-NO HOLY SERVICES
+Wednesdays PARISH OFFICE IS CLOSED- NO HOLY SERVICES

 Sacrament of Reconciliation (Confession):